LeyangXue/InnovationDiffusion/README.md

 For more detailed information, please read the paper.

 ## Content
 The contents contained under each folder (figure1,...,sfigure4) in the directory are consistent with figure in the paper.
-The networks, codes and results required to plot the figure are respectively listed in corresponding folder.
+The networks, codes and results required to plot the figure are listed in corresponding folder, respectively.
 All common used functions are integrated in coupling_diffusion.py, included in the utils.

 ## Install and Run